numpy/numpy/doc/source/reference/random/legacy.rst

 are produced in pairs.
 It is important to use `RandomState.get_state`, and not the underlying bit generators `state`, when accessing the state so that these extra values are saved.
+See :ref:`random-bit-generator-state` for a general discussion of state copy semantics.

 Although we provide the `MT19937` BitGenerator for use independent of `RandomState`, note that its default seeding uses `SeedSequence`